cse110-sp24-group29/cse110-sp24-group29/README.md

 - HTML
 - CSS
 - JS
-- Some database ?
+- Some database like PostgreSQL, MongoDB?
-- Frameworks ?
+- Frameworks frontend (React, Angular) vs Backend (Node.js, Django, Flask)?
-- Containers ?
+- Containers (Docker)?
 - Hopefully this much (but could be more or less than this)